 Note: This post hasn't been updated in over 2 years.

 Collis is Envato’s wise and fearless leader.
 Every month we’ll choose a bunch of your questions, and Collis will answer them.
-You can add your questions to the pot by heading over to this Web form.
+You can add your questions to the pot by heading over to.
 It’s also a great place to catch his previous pearls of wisdom.

 Here are this month’s questions:

 Hey Collis, I’m happy to have found a place where I can ask you a question!
 About a month ago you mentioned something about a streaming service or something along those lines, for AudioJungle.
 Are you able to elaborate on that?

 We don’t have any plans for a streaming service on AudioJungle, however I might have mentioned selling tracks for listening to, that’s something I believe is coming soon.
 Also we’re hoping to add a way to buy and sell sheet music too!
 But no streaming services, at least not that I know of

 Everywhere you look, it seems like the pro’s are suggesting that the only method to promote your blog is to write guest articles on popular blogs.
 While that works, is there anything else that we can do?